scala/scala3/docs/docs/reference/contextual/typeclasses-new.md

 ### Functors:

 A `Functor` for a type provides the ability for its values to be "mapped over", i.e. apply a function that transforms inside a value while remembering its shape.
 For example, to modify every element of a collection without dropping or adding elements.
-Let's name our "type containing zero or more elements" `F`.
+We can represent all types that can be "mapped over" with `F`.
 It's a type constructor: the type of its values becomes concrete when provided a type argument.
 Therefore we write it `F[_]`, hinting that it is a type with internal details we can inspect.
 The definition of a generic `Functor` would thus be written as: